K-rnivoro/Keymmodore-64/README.md

 ### LEFT CONTROL and TAB in one key.

 This is maybe one of the coolest feature of QMK Firmware.
-Due to the fact that the CONTROL key is located ijn the same place than TAB in a regular PC Keyboard, Keymmodore-64 implements a dual role fot this key.
+Due to the fact that the CONTROL key is located in the same place than TAB in a regular PC Keyboard, Keymmodore-64 implements a dual role fot this key.
 If you tap it (meaning press and release without pressing another key) it will work as a TAB; however if you press and hold, and press another key, it will work as a CONTROL allowing the combination with other keys, like CTRL+C, CTRL+V, etc. Cool uh?

 ### LEFT SHIFT AND SHIFT LOCK.